JWT Security: How JSON Web Tokens Work and How They Get Abused

 - Missing expiry or claim checks.
 A token with no

 exp, or a server that never checks it, is valid forever.
 Always set and verifyexp, and validateaud(audience) andiss(issuer) so a token minted for one service cannot be replayed against another.
+The decoder's built-in checks flag several of these automatically: missing expiry, lifetimes over a day, missingiss/aud, and claim names that look like secrets in the payload.

 What to put in a token, and what not to